 To guarantee your safety, stay away from dry flour.
 Before understanding the biological basis for this phenomenon, I experienced it.
 Every Christmas Eve my very Italian family makes ravioli from scratch, an all-day endeavor.
 My first gluten-free christmas, I knew I could not eat the food but I was happy that I could still help make the ravioli.
 After about two hours in the kitchen I started to feel…foggy.
 I felt tired and ill and really wanted some “fresh air.”
 I left the room to take a breather and when I reentered the kitchen I noticed that we were working in a dust cloud!
 Flour was everywhere!

-Try to avoid dry flour at al costs.
+Try to avoid dry flour.
 It takes a long time for flour to fully leave the air.
 Some articles that I have read say that flour can remain airborne for up to 24 hours.
-If you absolutely have to be around people messing with dry flour I highly suggest wearing a mask.
-If you are going to bake with non gluten free flour, I suggest wearing a mask and gloves.
+If you are going to bake with non gluten-free flour, I suggest wearing a mask and/or gloves.
 I know it sounds dramatic but you really do not want flour underneath your nails, not to mention that people absent-mindedly touch their mouths or pick up something to eat while messing around in the kitchen.

 Another risk associated with airborne gluten is contaminating surfaces in your kitchen.
 If you are baking with gluten-containing ingredients, the airborne particles will likely settle on your counters, cutting boards, stove top etc. If you do use dry flour in your kitchen make sure you clean your kitchen throughly afterwards to avoid cross-contamination when using your kitchen!